Prix de West Invitational Art Exhibition & Sale

 June 2 - August 7, 2022

-Banovich joins nearly 100 of the finest contemporary artists participating in the world’s premier Western art show and sale.
+Banovich joins nearly 100 of the finest contemporary artists participating in the world’s premier Western art show.

 The National Cowboy & Western Heritage Museum hosts its prestigious invitational art exhibit of over 300 Western paintings and sculpture by the finest contemporary artists in the nation.
 This premier art exhibition features works ranging from historical pieces that reflect the early days of the West, to more contemporary and impressionistic works of art.
 Landscapes, wildlife art, and illustrative scenes are a highlight of the exhibition.
 John Banovich will present a new work featuring the ultimate survivor, the American bison with the large scale painting “Under a Wolf Moon”, oil on Belgian linen, 44h x 100w in.

 Please contact us for more information via phone at 307-200-1622 or via email at email@example.com